 How Much Do Court Reporters Earn in Georgia?

-In May 2017, the reported annual mean wage of court reporters in Georgia was $36,980.
-There were approximately 570 court reporters in the state at the time.
+In May 2020, the reported annual mean wage of court reporters in Georgia was $49,670.
+There were approximately 470 court reporters in the state at the time.
 These figures have been obtained from the US Bureau of Labor Statistics.

 A majority of court reporters in Georgia work in law offices, courtrooms, state and local legislative buildings and conventions.
 In short, they work in comfortable settings and the work is largely hazard free.
 Those court reporters that work free-lance or as independent contractors, work from home.
 However, court reporters are not unknown to experiencing stressful work conditions where accurate and complete work is expected to be finished in time.
 Some court reporters have experienced Carpal Tunnel Syndrome (CTS).